 Stories can also be an excellent educational and motivational way for your family to keep saving.
 For example, tell stories of your first trip out of the country, share how you saved money and how it felt back then.
 Keep the family inspired and excited about the things you are saving toward.

 To save money as a family, you must have the same goals in mind.
-Work as a team and make an effort to implement the ways given above.
+Work as a team and try to implement the ways given above.
 It might take time and practice, but trust me, everything will be worth it when you and your family get the things you desire!